 While I may have talked a lot about design in the beginning of the article.
 There are still a few unique things in design which I noticed once I got to know about a revised render of the phone in the white color.
 Google this year has revised the color combinations and the color used in their phones used this year and the button on the right of the phone seems to be orange.
 While that may just be an error in the render, if that does turn out to be real, then I would be really disappointed as it would give a cartoon-ish look to the phone.

 The camera elements seems to have enlarged.
 In the beginning, some leaks pointed towards the use of dual cameras but this render seems to be from more reliable sources which means that the phone may not have it after all.
 But Google did mention phones taking blurry photos in a small teaser for both the phones which might indicate toward bokeh producing software features to be present in the phone.
-Again, judging the past performance of single-lens phones with this feature, the implementation for this by Google has to be well done.
+Again, judging the past performance of single-lens phones with this feature, the implementation for this by Google

 In conclusion, Google has the chances to make it big if they perform well with their Pixel phones this year.
 They might be focusing upon the bigger one this time but many companies have been successful in doing so.
 I was a big fan of the Nexus lineup as well as the Pixel phones last year.
 Hope Google doesn’t fail to impress!